Mama’s Best Baked Beans — The Secret Is the Pot

 Some Recipes Come With the Pan Included

-When I was first married, my mother-in-law made the best baked beans I had ever tasted in my life.
+Mama’s best baked beans are the only baked beans on my table — and they came to me over 30 years ago from my mother-in-law, along with the pot.
+When I was first married, she made the best baked beans I had ever tasted in my life.
 I asked her what the secret was.
 She said it was the pot.
 And then — just like that — she gave me one just like hers.
-That was over 25 years ago, and I have been making Mama’s best baked beans in that same pot ever since.
+I have been making these in that same stoneware bean pot ever since.
 This Easter, I made them for 30 people before we headed off to church, with Olivia helping in the kitchen and Jonathan wandering in to supervise.
 Just a regular Sunday morning at our house.

 This post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 If you purchase through my links, I may earn a small commission at no extra cost to you.
 Thank you for supporting StephanieCooksForACrowd.com!